Dealing With PTSD After a Car Accident

 Cognitive Processing Therapy

-In cognitive processing therapy, the therapist helps identify the negative thoughts and feelings caused by PTSD: “This was my fault,” “I don’t deserve to be here anymore,” or “These injuries are my punishment for X,” for example.
+In cognitive processing therapy, the therapist helps identify the negative thoughts and feelings of the traumatic accident caused by PTSD: “This was my fault,” “I don’t deserve to be here anymore,” or “These injuries are my punishment for X,” for example.
 Then, the therapist works with the individual to help rescript those thoughts into something more positive.
 Cognitive therapy can sometimes eliminate PTSD symptoms altogether.

 By taking charge of thoughts, the theory states, victims can slowly change their emotions and the way they deal with the accident.
 Cognitive processing therapy can also help identify the roots of negative thoughts, allowing victims to understand and challenge where those thoughts arise.